CloudVeneto/HPCPadovaUserGuide/docs/source/cluster.rst

 These nodes are interconnected through a high bandwith, low latency Infiniband network.

-The cluster also integrates a server owned by the the "Quantum Matter and Information" group:
+The cluster also integrates two servers owned by the the "Quantum Matter and Information" group:

 * a node (cld-dfa-gpu-06) with 2 Intel Xeon Platinum 8452Y processors
-  y(72 cores, 144 threads), 1.5 TB
+  (72 cores, 144 threads), 1.5 TB
   of RAM and 1 NVIDIA L40S GPU.
+* a node (btc-dfa-gpu-02) with 2 Intel Xeon Gold 6534 processors
+  (16 cores, 32 threads), 1.5 TB
+  of RAM and 2 NVIDIA L40S GPU.

 Such resources are managed through the SLURM resource manager.